taekwonzysong/AI4Soil/README.md

 - models.py: defines the neural network architectures
 - training.py: function to train the neural networks
 - data_processing.py: function to load the data
-- Data/reference_solutions_2-D.csv: reference solutions after performing data augmentation and will be used for neural network training saved for the particular instance discussed in our manuscript
+- Data/reference_solutions_2-D.csv: reference solutions (after data augmentation) saved for the particular instance discussed in our manuscript

 Under the 3-D Benchmark Problem folder:
-- main_GRW.py: main file for running the GRW algorithm
+- main_GRW.py: main file for running the GRW algorithm (the GRW code has been incorporated in the main_DRW.py file so this file is depreciated)
 - main_DRW.py: main file for running the DRW algorithm
 - matrix.py: functions to calculate the condition number and spetral radius of the coefficient matrix A
 - models.py: defines the neural network architectures
 - training.py: function to train the neural networks
 - data_processing.py: function to load the data
-- Data/reference_solutions_3-D.csv: reference solutions after performing data augmentation and will be used for neural network training saved for the particular instance discussed in our manuscript
+- Data/reference_solutions_3-D.csv: reference solutions (after data augmentation) saved for the particular instance discussed in our manuscript

 Under the Ref.
 [27] folder:
 - GRW_Ref_27.m: runs the in-house GRW algorithm (this needs to be run first) for Ref.
 [27] in our manuscript